This avocado tartine (inspired by Brooklyn’s Cafe Madeline) is piled high with fried halloumi cheese, soft-boiled eggs, radishes, and sesame seeds.

 - Sea salt and freshly ground black pepper

-- 2 thick slices of good bread, toasted (I use a whole wheat sourdough boule)
+- 2 thick slices of whole wheat sourdough bread, toasted

-- Bring a small pot of water to a boil and reduce the heat to a bare simmer.
+- Bring a small pot of water to a boil and reduce the heat to medium.
 Using a slotted spoon, gently lower the eggs into the water, cover the pot with a lid, and set a timer for 6 minutes.
-Then drain the water and run the eggs until cold water until completely cooled, about 15 seconds.
-Peel eggs and halve lengthwise.
+Then drain the water and run the eggs under cold water until completely cooled, about 15 seconds.
 Set aside.

 - Meanwhile, heat the oil in a small skillet.
 Fry the cheese until crisp and golden, about 1 minute per side.
 Transfer to a paper towel-lined plate to drain excess oil.

-- In a bowl, mash the avocado with lemon juice and a pinch of salt.
+- In a bowl, mash the avocado with the lemon juice and a pinch of salt.

-- To serve the tartines, divide the avocado among the toasts.
-Top with fried halloumi, remaining radishes, eggs, sesame seeds and pinches of salt and pepper.
-Serve the salad as a side.
+- To serve, divide the avocado among the toasts.
+Top with the fried halloumi, radishes, eggs, sesame seeds and pinches of salt and pepper.
+Serve with a side salad.